 As mentioned earlier this compendium contains some compulsory and some voluntary exercises/assignments.
-For the compulsory part (described in chapter 4) we will use a database about books.
-For the voluntary part (described in chapter 5) we will use a database about horse-riding.
+For the compulsory part (described in chapter 4) we will use a database about books and a database about horse riding.
+For the voluntary part (described in chapter 5) we will use the database about horse riding.